I just don’t get the ‘Game of Thrones’ and ‘House of the Dragon’ obsessions - KESQ

 Heavy, right?

-Wih this weekend’s premiere of the second season of the “Game of Thrones” spinoff “House of the Dragon” I decided to try again.
+With this weekend’s premiere of the second season of the “Game of Thrones” spinoff “House of the Dragon,” I decided to try again.
 This is the part where I should write something noble about how I feel like a different person or that I am in a different place years later, having survived the pandemic or something like that.

 The truth is my friend actress LaNisa Renee Frederick has been documenting watching “Game of Thrones” for the first time on her Instagram account and cracking me up with her comments like “These people need baths,” “Is he gonna die soon,” and “Is he Black?
 Are there Black people in this?”